cabrerahector/wordpress-popular-posts/readme.txt

 ***wpp_get_views()***

 The **wpp_get_views** template tag retrieves the views count of a single post/page.
 It accepts two parameters: the *post ID* (required), and *time range* (optional).
 If *time range* isn't provided the function will retrieve the total amount of views, otherwise it'll return the number of views received within the selected time range.
-If the post has no views the function will return false instead.

 **Usage:**